7 Tips on How to Write a Business Blog That Will Convert

 7. Update your blog consistently

-The final tip for writing a business blog is to make sure you update it consistently.
+The final tip for how to write a blog for a business is to make sure you update it consistently.
 That is, write new content on a regular basis.

 How often should you publish fresh content?
 There’s no right answer for that.
 It all depends on your business and your audience.
 You could write ten pieces per week or one piece per month.